 The following are brief descriptions of each of these revenue sources.

 A third method of road pricing is congestion pricing.
 This involves imposing a toll that varies based on road congestion to ensure free-flow traffic conditions and greater system efficiency.
 Pricing encourages drivers to shift travel times, carpool, or use public transportation.
-Removing just five percent of traffic from a roadway or street network can result in substantially less congestion.
+Removing just 5 percent of traffic from a roadway or street network can result in substantially less congestion.

 Congestion pricing can take several forms:

 - Variably priced lanes change the toll based on levels of congestion or time of day.
 Sometimes, exempt cars with at least a certain number of riders from the toll.
 This is known as high-occupancy toll lanes.

 - Area pricing charges a fee for driving anywhere within a designated area, typically a city center, during peak hours.
 Drivers pay this fee regardless of whether the trip originated inside or outside the designated area.

 - Cordon pricing charges a fee on vehicles entering a designated area, typically a city center, during peak hours.
 This fee can vary based on road congestion.

 Public-private partnerships: Although state transportation departments can own and operate a priced transportation facility—such as a highway—they often lack the up-front funds to build one on their own.
 As a result, some state and local governments have turned to public-private partnerships.
 For example, a private firm could pay to construct a road in return for the right to operate a toll there for a specific period.
 The challenge of this model is that the public sector gives up its rights over a transportation investment for a significant period of time.
 Officials may not be able to assess fully the future value of an asset to the public.